The Phantom Ship: Themes

 The legend of the Flying Dutchman forms the background to the story and makes regular appearances throughout the novel, while Marryat adds many other supernatural details.
 He introduces as the heroine, Amine, the daughter of one Mynheer Poots, a miser.
 Having Arab blood in her veins, she possesses some of the secrets of Arabian magic, but her incautious use of her magic arts brings her into the dungeons of the Inquisition at Goa.
 Likewise, there is Schrifter, the demon pilot; and Krantz, with a tale of horrors in the Harz mountains; atrocious monks; and ghosts that will not be drowned.

 Publication

 The novel was originally serialised in The New Monthly Magazine beginning in March 1837 and ending in August 1839.

-One chapter concerning a werewolf has often been excerpted in anthologies of supernatural fiction as The White Wolf of the Hartz Mountains.
+One chapter concerning a werewolf, chapter 39, has often been excerpted in anthologies of supernatural fiction as The White Wolf of the Hartz Mountains.

 Reviews

 The reviews for the novel were generally poor.
 The Athenaeum thought that the work "falls sadly short of the racy marine stories by which the author won his first fame".
 In particular, it noted that Marryat "dashes off scenes of portent and terror with the same familiar and slip-shod style ... and the result is a feebleness of effect, not to be found in his other novels."
 Likewise in referring to the book, The Dublin Review thought that the "falling off in his last novel ... is very considerable", and stated that "a string of extravagant adventures, carelessly put together, and heavily told, deaden curiosity,—the Flying Dutchman makes his appearance as regularly as a packetboat, and becomes at last almost as tiresome."

 In June 1839 Burton's Gentleman's Magazine published an anonymous review of the novel which is believed to have been written by Edgar Allan Poe.
 The review was largely an attack on Marryat's abilities as a writer.
 Turning to The Phantom Ship, Poe wrote:

 In more recent times S. T. Joshi has called the novel "an aesthetic disaster – appallingly prolix, and written in a stiff, cumbersome style that reads like a bad translation from a foreign language."